QuantEcon/lecture-python.myst/lectures/var_dmd.md

 As we shall see later, a full SVD is  too confining for what we ultimately want to do, namely,  cope with situations in which  $U^\top  U$ is **not** an identity matrix because we  use a reduced SVD of $X$.

-But for now, let's proceed under the assumption that we are using a full SVD so that  both of the  preceding two  requirements (a) and (b) are satisfied.
+But for now, let's proceed under the assumption that we are using a full SVD so that  requirements (a) and (b) are both satisfied.